|

 The environmental crisis also necessitates that the Rum River Name Change Organization's

-envisioned Wakan Wakpa (Rum River) environmental movement becomes manifest and that
+proposed Wahkon River Watershed environmental movement becomes manifest and that

-places to care for, make safe, and enjoy.
+as well as for other bodies of water, as places to care for, make safe, and enjoy.

 River in Anoka, Minnesota.

-And during this canoe journey, these environmental activists will come in contact with
+During this canoe journey, these environmental activists will come in contact with

 and all other rivers, are sacred arteries for life.

-And they will set up colorful tepees and camps at key environmental locations located along
+We will set up colorful tepees and camps at key environmental locations located along

 alcohol spirit rum.
 They then, unfortunately, named the river "Rum".
 By doing so,

-Spirit.
+for their Great Spirit.
 And what makes the white men's naming the river "Rum" even worse is the

-and ruin to many of the Indians.
+"was bringing misery and ruin to many of the Indians."

 The Rum River Name Change Organization's environmental activists who will be

-Dakota name for the "Rum River", attempt to change
+Lakota/Dakota name for the "Rum River", attempt to change

 the collective attitude, so that our nation's cultural mainstream people become